Who Did Francisco Pizarro Sail For

 Royal Authority and Legitimacy

 Pizarro’s expeditions were officially sanctioned by the Spanish Crown through a series of legal documents known as capitulaciones.
 These were contracts between the Crown and the conquistadors, outlining the terms of the expedition, the rights and responsibilities of the parties involved, and the division of any spoils or territories acquired.
-The capitulaciones granted Pizarro the authority to explore, conquer, and govern new lands in the name of the Spanish Crown, as well as titles such as governor and captain-general.
+Also, the capitulaciones granted Pizarro the authority to explore, conquer, and govern new lands in the name of the Spanish Crown, as well as titles such as governor and captain-general.
 This royal patronage was essential for legitimizing Pizarro's actions in the eyes of both Spanish law and international opinion.
-Without it, his expeditions would have been considered illegal acts of piracy or unauthorized intrusions into the territories of other European powers.
+Without it, his expeditions would have been considered illegal acts of piracy or unauthorized intrusions into the territories of other European powers Small thing, real impact..

 Financial Backing and Resources

-The Spanish Crown also provided financial backing and resources for Pizarro’s expeditions, although the extent of this support varied over time.
+Let's talk about the Spanish Crown also provided financial backing and resources for Pizarro’s expeditions, although the extent of this support varied over time.
 Initially, Pizarro relied on private funding from merchants, bankers, and fellow conquistadors, as well as his own personal wealth.
-However, as his expeditions gained momentum and demonstrated the potential for significant returns, the Crown increased its financial involvement.
 Royal funds were used to purchase ships, weapons, supplies, and provisions, as well as to recruit and equip soldiers and sailors.
+That said, as his expeditions gained momentum and demonstrated the potential for significant returns, the Crown increased its financial involvement.
 The Crown also provided logistical support, such as access to ports, military bases, and administrative infrastructure in the Spanish colonies.

 Religious Justification